Delyan Peevski: DPS Leader

+Business activity

+In 2007, Peevski's mother, Irena Krasteva, founded the "New Bulgarian Media Group", and acquired a number of popular newspapers.
+In 2015, Peevski confirmed in his declaration that he owned half of the shares within the group.

-As of 2013, Peevski's media empire controlled six of the 12 largest circulating newspapers.
+By 2013, the media company controlled by Peevski and his mother owned six of the 12 largest circulating newspapers, being described as a "media empire.
 It also had a monopoly on newspaper distribution and digital TV channels.
 By 2016, according to Radio Bulgaria, the number of newspapers he owned increased to more than 20.
 According to Reporters Without Borders, his media group consisting of 6 newspapers, "New Bulgarian Media Group" controls nearly 80% of print media distribution.
-Peevskiis said to control or influence many other local media and websites, that he does not officially own.
+Peevski is said to control or influence many other local media and websites, that he does not officially own.

-In 2016, Peevski also owned several construction companies and was the owner of Bulgartabac, the biggest manufacturer and seller of tobacco and related products.
+In 2016, Peevski also owned several construction companies and was a major share-owner of Bulgartabac, the biggest manufacturer and seller of tobacco and related products.
 “The Turkish Financial Crime Investigation Board (MASAK) and the Turkish Ministry of Customs and Trade on their part accused Bulgartabac of being one of the biggest cigarette-smuggling entities in Turkey and of being closely allied to the banned Kurdistan Workers’ Party, the PKK, which is on the European list of terrorist organizations,” according to Radio Bulgaria.

 In early 2016, Peevski published a letter to the media where he said he would no longer start any new business projects in Bulgaria.
 He said his decision was due to an "ongoing 'smear' campaign" and political pressure.

 In an analysis, Radio Bulgaria said it was difficult to pinpoint why Peevski was downsizing his business empire.
 However, they wrote:"Still, some analysts say there is a connection between the shocks tearing across the Peevski conglomerate and the bankruptcy, two years ago, of the Corporate Commercial Bank with majority owner, Peevski's own former business partner and friend Tsvetan Vasilev.
 There is ample evidence that it was precisely the crediting from that bank that helped Delyan Peevski build his media empire, stone by stone, an empire that has been putting out tentacles into many other economic sectors and spheres.
 But the cheap (free?) financing is now gone and the media market is not particularly lucrative."

-On January 27, 2021, Delyan Peevski sold the media he owned to the leading provider of telecommunications services and media in Southeastern Europe United Group.
+On 27 January 2021 Delyan Peevski sold the media he owned to the leading provider of telecommunications services and media in Southeastern Europe United Group.

-Controversy
+Controversy and sanctions

-Peevski has been accused of using his newspapers for influence peddling and to launch attack campaigns against journalists and other opponents.
-Peevski was accused of corruption in a Reporters Without Borders 2018 report.
+Peevski has been accused of influence peddling and attacks against business competitors in a Reporters Without Borders report.